-Please note: Claims that are submitted incorrectly will not be paid by the Scheme.
-We will send a claims statement to you explaining the reason why your claim wasn't paid.
-We will return your claim to you, or your healthcare service provider and you will need to give us the correct information and resubmit the claim within 60 days after it was returned for correction.
-You can call us on 0860 00 4367 if you would like to know why your claim was rejected.
+Please note: Claims submitted incorrectly will not be paid by the Scheme.
+We will send you a claims statement explaining the reason why your claim was not paid.
+We will return your claim to you, or your healthcare service provider and you will need to give us the correct information and resubmit the claim within 60 days from when it was returned for correction.
+You can also call us on 0800 004 367 (toll-free) if you would like to know why your claim was rejected.

-Save yourself the trouble and submit your claim correctly the first time!
+submit your claim correctly the first time!